xdividr/dreamcloud-docs/source/dreamcompute/tutorials/configure-lamp-on-fedora-or-centos.rst

 .. code::

-    service httpd start
+    systemctl start httpd
-    chkconfig httpd on
+    systemctl enable httpd

-Install MySQL client and server with the following command:
+Install MariaDB client and server with the following command:

 .. code::

-    yum install mysql mysql-server
+    yum install mariadb-server

-MySQL can be started and the system told to start it on boot with these
+MariaDB can be started and the system told to start it on boot with these
 commands:

 .. code::

-    service mysqld start
+    systemctl start mariadb
-    chkconfig mysqld on
-    chkconfig mariadb on
+    systemctl enable mariadb

-Both operating systems use "mysqld" for the service start.
-For the chkconfig, CentOS uses "mysqld" because it still runs official MySQL packages and Fedora uses "mariadb" because it uses the MariaDB MySQL packages.
+Both operating systems use "mariadb" for the service start.

 PHP can be installed with the following command: